 A Kitchen Mistake Gone Right

 The funny thing about this recipe is it basically was a mistake.
-Remember I mentioned that Becky's recipe for for baked oatmeal?
+Remember I mentioned that Becky's recipe for baked oatmeal?

 Well, this recipe became a "cake" by mistake.